treweathers/Java_Developer/Course_1.1.md

 #### Practice #4
 Use the knowledge from our journey to convert different Java primitive types and strings.
 Follow the steps below using type casting and concatenation!

+    class Solution {
+        public static void main(String[] args) {
+            int planetNumber = 7;

+            // TODO: Convert the planetNumber integer to a double using casting. double planetNumberInt = planetNumber;
+            // TODO: Now, convert the new double to a String String planetNumberStr = Double.toString(planetNumberInt);
+            // Printing out the String value after conversion.
+            System.out.println("In our galaxy, the planet count is: " + planetNumberStr);
+        }
+    }